fleetdm/fleet/handbook/engineering/README.md

 The [Fleet releases Google calendar](https://calendar.google.com/calendar/embed?src=c_v7943deqn1uns488a65v2d94bs%40group.calendar.google.com&ctz=America%2FChicago) is kept up-to-date by the [release ritual DRI](https://fleetdm.com/handbook/engineering#rituals).
 Any change to targeted release dates is reflected on this calendar.

+### Process exceptions for non-released code

+Some of our code areas do not go through a release process (Like the agent and the fleet server) but they rather become operational immediately upon merging the code.
+These code areas include:
+- The NVD repository
+- The Vulnerabilities repository
+- Our websites (MSP and Vulnerability dashboards)

+In these case there are two differences in our process:
+- QA is done before merging the code change to the main branch.
+- Tickets are not moved to "Ready for release".
+Bug tickets are closed.
+Story tickets are moved to the Product board and put under "Confirm and celebrate" column.

 ### Register a domain for Fleet